awsdocs/amazon-ecs-developer-guide/doc_source/task-placement-constraints.md

 # Amazon ECS task placement constraints<a name="task-placement-constraints"></a>

 A *task placement constraint* is a rule that's considered during task placement\.
-Task placement constraints can be specified when either running a task or creating a new service\.
-The task placement constraints can be updated for existing services as well\.
+At least one container instance must match the constraint\.
+If there are no instances that match the constraint, the task remains in a `PENDING` state\.
+When you create a new service or update an existing one, you can specify task placement constraints for the service's tasks\.
+You can also specify task placement constraints for standalone tasks\.
 For more information, see [Amazon ECS task placement](task-placement.md)\.

+Constraints consists of a constraint type and a expression in the cluster query language\.
+The constraint type is required, but the expression is optional\.

 ## Constraint types<a name="constraint-types"></a>